This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-Although the type of elements stored in the variant is determined at runtime, the set of possible types it can hold is known at compile time.
-Therefore, we instantiate a corresponding wrapper function for each possible type in the set using callback and store them in an array.
-At runtime, we simply use the variant’s index to access the corresponding member in the array to complete the call.
+Although the type of elements stored in variant can only be determined at runtime, the set of possible types it can take can be determined at compile time.
+So, we use callback to instantiate a corresponding wrapper function for each possible type in the set and store them in an array.
+At runtime, we can directly use variant’s index to access the corresponding member in the array to complete the call.

 template <typename...
 Ts, typename Callback>